tc39/proposal-built-in-modules/README.md

 To import modules from the standard library the engine has to be able to distinguish between standard library modules and other (user defined) modules.
 To allow the engine to do this standard library modules should use a prefix in the module identifier string.
-This is prefered over other alternatives because it is does not introduce new syntax for loading standard library modules and stays close to the `import` statement developers should already be familiar with.
+This is preferred over other alternatives because it is does not introduce new syntax for loading standard library modules and stays close to the `import` statement developers should already be familiar with.